 Do you know how to make Pimms properly?
-If you are from the UK or have ever been here in the summertime I imagine you have.
+If you are from the UK or have ever been here in the summertime, I imagine you have.
 Bars and social events are full of it, with hoards making a beeline towards the ubiquitous red and white logo.
-The first Pimms of the summer is a ceremonious affair, and as the weather starts to get warmer you can feel it getting closer and closer.
+The first Pimms of the summer is a ceremonious affair, and as the weather starts to get warmer, you can feel it getting closer and closer.
 With Spring crawling on indefinitely, I decided to dedicate some time to research Pimms and create a guide on how to make Pimms, so I was fully prepared for summer when it arrives, and you can be as well!
+Make these Vodka Greyhound Frozen Cocktail Popsicles as well if you are making this Pimm's for a crowd.

 What is Pimms?

-Pimms was born in 1823 when James Pimm, a farmers son from Kent began serving it in his oyster bar in London.
-He offered it as a tonic made from gin and botanicals, apparently as a digestive and named it Pimms No.1 Cup.
-It is brown in colour and whilst there were originally other variations, these have now been phased out.
+Pimms was born in 1823 when James Pimm, a farmers son from Kent, began serving it in his oyster bar in London.
+He offered it as a tonic made from gin and botanicals, apparently as a digestive, and named it Pimms No.1 Cup.
+It is brown in color, and whilst there were originally other variations, these have now been phased out.
 Pimms is now owned by Diageo.

 How to make Pimms

-Essentially, making Pimms is very easy as you just mix it with lemonade (the clear, carbonated kind).
-However, to do it properly, you have to also add all the garnishes that produce the well-known sight of the colourful jug stuffed with fruit, flowers and herbs.
+Essentially, making Pimms is very easy as you just mix it with lemonade (the clear or sparkling lemonade).
+However, to do it properly, you have to also add all the garnishes that produce the well-known sight of the colorful jug stuffed with fruit, flowers, and herbs.
 The following can all be used in Pimms, with quantities depending on how much space you have in your jug.
-I, therefore, recommend using a big jug that can contain it all as it then doubles up as a snack and you can eat everything too.
+Therefore, I recommend using a big jug that can contain it all as it then doubles up as a snack, and you can eat everything too.
 Fruit soaked in Pimms is delicious.

 What fruit goes in Pimms?